Expensify/slate/source/index.html.md

     }'
 ```

-Lets you update a prexiting expense rule for a given employee on a given policy.
+Lets you update a preexisting expense rule for a given employee on a given policy.

 - `inputSettings`